zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 options used by the instance recipe:

 etc-directory
-    The name of the directory where configurtion files should be placed.
+    The name of the directory where configuration files should be placed.
 This defaults to /etc/NAME, where NAME is the deployment name.